std66/TomiSoft.Printing.Thermal.AndroidQ2Pos/README.md

 .NET thermal printer support library for touchscreen Android Q2 POS terminals.

 ## Supported devices and platforms
-Tested with an Android Q2 device with 1 GiB RAM, running Android 6.0 / API 23, targeting .NET 8.
+Tested with Jicai JP-Q2 device with 1 GiB RAM, running Android 6.0 / API 23, targeting .NET 8.
 Available for Android only, even though the IQ2ThermalPrinter interface is available for all platforms.

-## Where is the NuGet package
+## Where is the NuGet package?
 I didn't set up CI/CD pipeline for this repo.
 Maybe I will in the future, maybe not.
 Pull in this project into your solution.